Savukku Shankar’s Goondas Act detention revoked, SC orders his immediate release

 Following this, the apex court said Shankar (48) should be released forthwith “if not required in any other case”, and dismissed his mother Kamala’s habeas corpus petition seeking his release.

-His mother sought a judicial inquiry into the alleged custodial torture he had endured in prison, arguing that the cases were foisted against Shankar, as his activism and exposing of scams had angered government officials.
+His mother had also sought a judicial inquiry into the alleged custodial torture he had endured in prison, arguing that the cases were foisted against Shankar, as his activism and exposing of scams had angered government officials.

 A former special assistant in the Directorate of Vigilance and Anti-Corruption, Shankar was accused in 2008 of leaking sensitive conversations between officials.
 A court had acquitted him in that case.